Govt working on providing enabling environment, mkt access to jewellery industry: Goyal | Business

 The mega CFC will provide common manufacturing processes and related services to the jewellery industry.

-''The new Mega CFC will give a fillip to small manufacturers to scale up their quality of production and this, in turn, will further contribute substantially to the exports of the country.
-The Mega CFC would not just be a facility for imparting training and skills, but a strong symbol of progression,'' SEEPZ SEZ Zonal Development Commissioner Shyam Jagannathan Shriram said.
+''The new mega CFC will give a fillip to small manufacturers to scale up their quality of production and this, in turn, will further contribute substantially to the exports of the country.
+The mega CFC would not just be a facility for imparting training and skills, but a strong symbol of progression,'' SEEPZ SEZ Zonal Development Commissioner Shyam Jagannathan said.

 This will help reduce the cost of production and lead to the transfer of know-how amongst these units, thereby providing a competitive advantage.

-The mega Common Facility Centre (CFC) for gems and jewellery will be one of two such facilities (the other being at Surat) that will provide cutting edge technology for manufacturing and other allied processes in the gems and jewellery sector.
+The mega CFC for gems and jewellery will be one of two such facilities (the other being at Surat) that will provide cutting edge technology for manufacturing and other allied processes in the gems and jewellery sector.

 ''There is a commitment of Rs 200 crore for the rejuvenation and redevelopment of SEEPZ-SEZ, and the establishment of a mega CFC with a budget of Rs 70 crore,'' Gem and Jewellery Export Promotion Council Chairman Colin Shah said.

-''This project aims to bring the gem and jewellery sector one step closer to the Atmanirbhar Bharat envisioned for the nation,'' Shah said.
+''This project aims to bring the gem and jewellery sector one step closer to the Aatmanirbhar Bharat envisioned for the nation,'' Shah said.

 Currently, the SEEPZ contributes around USD 3 billion to our total gem and jewellery exports annually, but with better infrastructure and technology, it has the potential to contribute to USD 7-10 billion annually, he added.